memonn-64/Snake-Game/README.md

 Hello!
 This is a part of my snake game project using C, it is a terminal based project.
-In this project I have done the following:
+To run this game download the file and run the .exe file In this project I have done the following:

   -  Created the game board / background